telerik/kendo-ui-core/docs/aspnet-mvc/helpers/lineargauge/overview.md

 ### Configuration

-Below are listed the steps for you to follow when configuring the Kendo UI Linear Gauge.
+Below are listed the steps for you to follow when configuring the Kendo UI LinearGauge.

 **Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %}).
 **Step 2** Create a new action method which renders the view.